UrbsLab/STREAMLINE/docs/source/parameters.md

 ## Details
 This section will go into greater depth for each run parameter, primarily using the configuration file parameter name to identify each.
-* *Parameters identified as (str) format should be entered with single quotation marks within notebooks, or when using a configuration file, but without them when using command line arguments.*
+* *Parameters identified as (str) format should be entered with single quotation marks within notebooks, or when using a configuration file, but without them when using command line arguments (CLA).*

 ### Essential Parameters (Phase 1-9)
 #### dataset_path